abcdesktopio/docs/opsdocs/docs/install/4.4/helm.md

     Open your web browser to http://localhost:30443
     ```

-- When install your helm installation process is ready, you need to forward the pod's router tcp port 80 to your localhost port 30443 (for example)
+Once the Helm installation completes, forward the router pod's TCP port 80 to a local port (for example, 30443):

 ```bash
 LOCAL_PORT=30443